 Vegan pasta casserole combines all of your favorite pizza flavors in a casserole dish!
 Made with vegan pepperoni, onion, bell pepper, marinara, melted cheese, and your choice of pasta.
 It's cheesy, satisfying, a little spicy, and always a hit!

-If you're craving pizza but don't want to bother with dough, this vegan pasta bake has your back!
+If you're craving pizza but not in the mood to make pizza dough, this vegan pasta casserole is the answer!

-It's full of flavor and totally customizable.
-Add different meats, cheeses, and veggies, and use different pasta shapes.
+It's loaded with flavor and very customizable.
+Add different meats, cheeses, and veggies, and use different types of pasta.
 This dish is pretty much impossible to mess up so don't be afraid to experiment!

 The savory, spicy flavors of the seitan pepperoni really add to the overall pizza vibes.
 So if you have time to prepare the pepperoni in advance, I think you'll love it!